 “Research suggests that women with disabilities are more likely to experience domestic violence, emotional abuse, and sexual assault than women without disabilities.”1 This is from the following article:

 Domestic violence towards a woman with disabilities can take the same forms as for non-disabled women, as well as in ways that take advantage of the person’s disability.
-For example, withholding pain medication, food, or help with personal care tasks.
+For example, withholding pain medication, food, finances, or help with personal care tasks.

 Finally, I know that this is a distressing subject to think about, but if we don’t talk about it nothing will change.
 Violence or abuse is NEVER okay in our families.